LudwigThePig/airbnb-reviews/Guides/awsGuide.md

-# Morgan's Super Awesome EC2 Tutorial!
+# Morgan's Super Awesome EC2 Guide!

-In this card, you will learn how to deploy your database, service, and proxy to a raw EC2 instance.
+In this guide, you will learn how to deploy your database, service, and proxy to a raw EC2 instance.
 [Well isn't that neat!](https://www.youtube.com/watch?v=Hm3JodBR-vs)
 ---
 # Sections
 1. [Considerations and Groundwork](#Groundwork)